ghiscoding/slickgrid-universal/README.md

 | [@slickgrid-universal/vanilla-force-bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/vanilla-force-bundle) | [![npm](https://img.shields.io/npm/v/@slickgrid-universal/vanilla-force-bundle.svg)](https://www.npmjs.com/package/@slickgrid-universal/vanilla-force-bundle) | Vanilla TypeScript/ES6 for Salesforce implementation | [changelog](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/vanilla-force-bundle/CHANGELOG.md)

 ## Installation
-**NOTE:** the installation instructions below are **only** required if you want to contribute to this project, if on the other hand you just want to do a quick demo and use Slickgrid-Universal then take a look at [webpack-demo-vanilla-bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/examples/webpack-demo-vanilla-bundle) or [slickgrid-universal-vite-demo](https://github.com/ghiscoding/slickgrid-universal-vite-demo).
-If you want to clone a repo, the better option is to clone [slickgrid-universal-vite-demo](https://github.com/ghiscoding/slickgrid-universal-vite-demo).
+**NOTE:** the installation instructions below are **only** required if you want to contribute to this project, if on the other hand you just want to download a quick Slickgrid-Universal demo, then take a look at [webpack-demo-vanilla-bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/examples/webpack-demo-vanilla-bundle) or even better [slickgrid-universal-vite-demo](https://github.com/ghiscoding/slickgrid-universal-vite-demo).

 To get started and do development with this monorepo, you will need to clone the repo and then follow the steps below.
 You must be at the root of your project to run the following commands.
 This project uses `pnpm`, you can install it via `npm i -g pnpm` or follow their [installation](https://pnpm.io/installation)